 Other instances of apparitions and the sound of chains dragging along the porch outside make this a very active site.
 Lynn and friends even met the spirit of the original owner during a séance that quickly became violent, as the ghost grew angry and lifted the table, sending it crashing to the floor.

-Multiple Ghosts at East Tennessee State University, Johnson City TN
+Multiple Ghosts at East Tennessee State University, Johnson City

 Most college campuses have tales of ghosts and supernatural happenings.
 East Tennessee State University boasts several hauntings.
 Some of the spirits and occurrences that have been documented there include:

 - Burleson Hall: A professor's daughter who committed suicide haunts the building.